Colonial America Unit Study American Girl Felicity Fields of Daisies

 +Mapping-

-+Color the map of the colonies.
++Color and label the map of the colonies.

 Talk about the distinction between the New England, Mid-Atlantic, and Southern colonies

-–13 Colonies Mapping
+13 Colonies Interactive Mapping

 +Labeling…Here’s a few ideas, but use the reading this week to add to this list!